mandolyte/uw-journal/tc-create-app/TSV Support OKR.md

 - My local branch for 1031 had un-pushed commits; so I pushed them
 - Lots of changes in this branch, including passing of validate options... good.

+**Summary**
+The new branch has the following TSV resources:
+- TWL
+- TN 9 col ("TSV")
+- TQ
+- TN 7 col
+- SQ
+- SN
+- obs-tn
+- obs-sq
+- obs-sn

+Missing is obs-tq